coolaj86/connect-send-xml/README.md

 connect-send-json
 =================

-Adds the `response.json()` to connect and connect-like http stacks.
+Adds the `response.json()` middleware to connect and connect-like http stacks.

 Usage
 =====